Michigan Cannabis Prices: ...-Year Trends

 Data Extraction & Processing

-The data pipeline utilized a verified workflow:
+The data pipeline followed a verified workflow:

-To ensure long-term discoverability, interoperability, and reproducibility, the HTML document embeds a complete schema.org/Dataset JSON-LD block containing the DOI, version identifier, author ORCID, publisher metadata, spatial coverage, Creative Commons Attribution 4.0 licensing, and persistent dataset identifiers.
-This approach supports FAIR principles by enabling machine-readable indexing across search engines, academic aggregators, and semantic-web systems.
-All metadata is stored inline with the visualization framework, ensuring that the published DOI-linked artifact remains self-describing and platform-independent over time.
+To support long-term discoverability, interoperability, and reproducibility, the HTML document embeds a complete schema.org/Dataset JSON-LD block.
+This metadata includes the DOI, version identifier, author ORCID, publisher information, spatial coverage, Creative Commons Attribution 4.0 licensing, and persistent dataset identifiers.

 Analytical Approach